HSLdevcom/jore4-digiroad-import-experiment/README.md

 ## Overview

-Experiment with importing Digiroad links from shapefiles.

-This repository provides scripts to download Digiroad shapefiles for road geometries, transforming them to a JORE4 compatible pg_dump format and importing them into a database.
+This repository provides scripts to download Digiroad shapefiles for road geometries and make transformations required by JORE4 components/services.

+Firstly, Digiroad links and other related information is downloaded and imported from shapefiles into a PostGIS database (contained in a Docker container) by executing an import script.
+Within import process and after downloading is finished, the data is further processed in the database.
+After import and processing stage, the data can be exported from the database in a couple of formats relevant to JORE4 services.

+The database is used only locally for processing data.
+Each invocation of main import script will recreate the Docker container and reset the state of database.

 ## Usage